rafa-rrayes/RedPanPy/README.md

-# RedPanPy Module Documentation
+# RedPanPy Documentation

 ## Introduction

-The `RedPanPy` module provides a framework for creating desktop GUI applications using Python and HTML.
+I hate Javascript.
+I hate it and I don't understand it.
+Maybe that's on me, I mean, it's definetly on me, but still.
+I can't stand the fact that at university I have to use it to build websites and wha- Ohhh!
+Okay, I may hate building this, but this sure does look a lot better then my Tkinter apps.
+That last realization was what motivated me to continue building websites even though I hated javascript.
+The customizability that HTML and CSS gives you is unmatched!
+It is so simple, so elegant and so practical.
+If only I could use it to build my python apps, without even having to touch Javascript...
+This is what RedPanPy does! (written by chatGPT from here onwards) The `RedPanPy` module provides a framework for creating desktop GUI applications using Python and HTML.
 It leverages PyQt5's `QWebEngineView` to render HTML content and enables communication between Python and JavaScript using `QWebChannel`.
 This allows developers to build the UI with familiar web technologies (HTML, CSS, JavaScript) and handle logic in Python.

 ---